flexera-public/terraform-provider-rightscale/website/docs/d/cm_ssh_key.markdown

 * `name` - (Optional) SSH key name.
 Pattern match.

-* `resource_uid` - (Optional) Href/ID of the SSH key.
+* `resource_uid` - (Optional) resource_uid of the SSH key.
 If this filter option is set, additional retry logic will be enabled to wait up to 5 minutes for cloud resources to be polled and populated for use.

 ## Attributes Reference